peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 -  “Locations” are imported, if any (\*).
 -  “Items” are imported, if any (\*).

-Update rules for existing noveltree projects
+Update rules for existing novelibre projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Only sections that have the same title as an event are updated.
 -  If an Aeon event title occurs more than once, the converter aborts
    with an error message.
--  If a noveltree section title occurs more than once, the converter
+-  If a novelibre section title occurs more than once, the converter
    aborts with an error message.
 -  Sections are marked “unused” if the associated event is deleted in
    Aeon.